 Impact relates to the benefits/changes in society that result from research; while scholarly metrics relate to research outputs that communicate the findings of research.

-Planning your research impact - how your research has made a difference in the world, and to whom, and why it matters - is crucial.
+- Demonstrate research impact using information that indicates how your research has made a difference in the world, and to whom, and why it matters.

 Why Is Assessing Impact Important?